open-turo/swift-test-drs/Sources/TestDRS/Documentation.docc/TestDRS.md

 - Stub function returns with specific values or dynamic behavior
 - Verify that functions were called with the expected parameters
 - Test asynchronous code with async/await support
-- Test static members with proper isolation between tests
+- Test code using static members with proper isolation between tests

 ## Topics